rohanvachheta/personal-website/src/data/education/education-2/index.md

 ---
 category: 'education'
+university: 'LDRP Institute of Technology & Research, Gujarat Technological University'
-university: 'Bachelor of Engineering in Computer Science'
+degree: 'Bachelor of Engineering, Computer Engineering'
-degree: 'LDRP ITR - KSV University'
-startDate: 'june 2015'
+startDate: '2015'
-endDate: 'May 2019'
+endDate: '2019'
 link: 'https://www.ldrp.ac.in/'
 ---

-I was a student volunteer at NSS, where our role was to arrange small social events in our college and also I've spent 8 days in the rural area for teaching in a government school to taking part in cultural activities.

-working with startups during last 2 semester, placed in good company during placement season

-participated various activities around college and at other universities
+Bachelor of Engineering in Computer Engineering.
+Participated in various activities, volunteered for NSS, and worked with startups during the final semesters.
+Placed in a reputed company during campus placements.